Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

+A Pipeline in the Azure SDKs is a collection of policies that can work on the request before sending it to the server and also on the raw responses before handing them to the SDK users.
+This document describes in detail the structure and functionality of the Pipeline and Policies

 # Policies

 A pipeline policy manipulates a request as it travels through the pipeline.
 It is conceptually a middleware that is allowed to modify the request before it is made as well as the response when it is received.